 Pippa Rose Lifestyle is an independent agent of 360 Private Travel.
 All flights and flight-inclusive holidays booked through us are financially protected by the ATOL scheme (ATOL 7514).
+By purchasing a holiday from us you are agreeing to full terms and conditions.
 For a full list of our terms and conditions please click here.

 Pippa Rose Lifestyle Ltd. understands that your privacy is important to you and that you care about how your personal data is used and shared.
 We respect and value the privacy or everyone who comes into contact with Pippa Rose Lifestyle, and will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights under the law.

 Full name of legal entity: Pippa Rose Lifestyle Ltd.